 The Savannah sparrow (Passerculus sandwichensis) is a streaked bird that prefers open areas and often gathers in large flocks for migration.
 Patterning is heavier on the face, and a yellow splotch above and in front of the eye is a key field mark.
 The strength of the streaking on the rest of the body can vary regionally in color, thickness, and spread, but will retain the same general pattern.Continue to 8 of 16 below.

 Eurasian Tree Sparrow

 An introduced, non-native species, the Eurasian tree sparrow (Passer montanus) looks strikingly similar to the male house sparrow but has a brown cap instead of a gray one, and the black on its chin and chest is much less extensive.
-This bird is most easily identified by range, as it is only found in small populations around St. Louis and southern Iowa.Continue to 9 of 16 below.
+Another key marking is the black patch on the cheek.
+This bird is most easily identified by range, as it is only found in small populations in the Midwest mainly in Iowa and Illinois.Continue to 9 of 16 below.

 09 of 16